ERA (Endometrial Receptivity Analysis) Diagnostic Testing

 2: What is the purpose of the ERA test?

 The ERA test is used to evaluate the stage of an endometrium to determine if a receptive or non-receptive genetic profile is present at the time of biopsy.
-If the case where the endometrium is non-receptive, the test enables us to find a personalized window of implantation for each patient.
+If, in case where the endometrium is non-receptive, the test enables us to find a personalized window of implantation for each patient.

 3: Who should use the ERA test and why?